-As far as distribution goes, social media is a popular channel for content marketers – but we are limited in what we’re able to do with it.
-Why rely on gatekeepers to share our content when we can connect with our audience in a direct and personal way through email?
+As far as distribution goes, social media is a popular channel for content marketers.
+But these platforms limit what we’re able to do with it.
+Why rely on gatekeepers to share content when we can already directly connect with our audience in a personal way?

 “Email sends will grow by 4.4% each year over the next 4 years.”
 Radicati

 As marketing experts shared their experiences of the state of email marketing this year at EMSA, a common theme emerged.
-Dan Oshinsky from The New Yorker sees email marketing in a similar way to the news anchors of the 1950s, connecting with families in their homes.
+Dan Oshinsky from The New Yorker sees email marketing being similar to the news anchors of the 1950s.
+Citing its ability to connect with families in their own homes.
 Adrian Westwood from Wotif sees results in using dynamic content specific to the recipient.
 Camille Socquet-Clerc from Michael Hill shared the importance of supporting the customer journey and building relationships.
 Everyone agreed that personalisation is a requirement for email marketers today.

-While dynamic content is available to marketers in channels such as display advertising, paid search and social media, email marketing is comparatively cheaper and gives marketers more control and visibility into their campaigns.
+Dynamic content is available to marketers in channels such as display advertising, paid search and social media.
+However email marketing is comparatively cheaper and gives marketers more control and visibility into their campaigns.
 This is particularly attractive to small businesses that have limited resources but still want to get the most out of their marketing.

 For example, any small business can easily set up an account with an email provider such as Vision6.
 From there, it’s easy to import contacts, create subscription forms, design email templates and run email and SMS campaigns.
 We’ve seen that metrics improve dramatically when emails are timed with key points along the customer journey and, particularly for online retailers, when abandoned cart automation series are used.